The Stars Are Legion by Kameron Hurley. ★★★★

 Zan wakes with no memory of who she is.
 She’s told that she’s a great general and the only person capable of boarding the Mokshi, the mysterious world ship that’s capable of leaving the legion of artificial planets.
 She knows there’s a lot she’s not being told, especially by Jyn, a woman who claims to be her sister.

-Obviously, The Stars Are Legion brings in feminist issues.
-It’s fascinating how even in an all female book, you can still see the patriarchy in the background of the worldbuilding.
+Of course, The Stars Are Legion brings in feminist issues.
+It’s fascinating how even in an all-female book, you can still see the patriarchy in the background of the worldbuilding.
 Whoever originally built these world ships treated the women as no more than objects in the construction of the ships, not as people with autonomy over their own bodies.

 While I think The Stars Are Legion is probably the most successful of the three All Female Planet books I’ve read, it didn’t update the subgenre in the ways I’d hoped.
 I don’t think this should be a criticism specifically of The Stars Are Legion, but I would have liked to see gender treated with more complexity.
 Even if all the inhabitants of a planet have similar biology (uteri and XX chromosomes for instance), they wouldn’t all necessarily identify as women, and someday I want to read a story that doesn’t exclude the existence of transgender identities.
 However, as I said, I think this is more a criticism of the subgenre as a whole rather than just The Stars Are Legion.